 So I thought to myself, “wow, these Cape Verdians know how to have fun.”

-Mindelo is known to have the biggest music scene and it’s the birthplace of Cesaria Evora, the country’s most famed singer.
-At many (open air) bars and restaurants in Mindelo, you can get a great taste of the local music.
+Mindelo is known to have the biggest music scene.
+It’s the birthplace of Cesaria Evora, the country’s most famed singer.
+At many (open-air) bars and restaurants in Mindelo, you can get a great taste of the local music.

-Something else that was interesting to me was Cape Verde’s many connections with Portugal (where I live) and The Netherlands (where I’m from).
+Another interesting aspect to me was Cape Verde’s many connections both with Portugal (where I live) and The Netherlands (where I’m from).

-The colonial connection with Portugal is obvious, but since Cape Verde is also a nation of emigrants, it has connections with many other countries.
+The colonial connection with Portugal is obvious, but since Cape Verde is also a nation of emigrants, it has strong connections with many other countries.
 Many Cape Verdians worked in shipbuilding in Rotterdam, for example.
+Some of the sodade songs I heard in Mindelo related to the pain of having family working abroad.
 This emigrant culture reminded me a bit of The Philippines.
-Some of the sodade songs I heard in Mindelo related to the pain of having family working abroad.

-The Cape Verdian emigrants actually took home with them some of the languages and their favorite things from these countries.
-I was surprised to see Dutch frikandellen on a food truck menu in Mindelo.
-While driving around Santo Antao I gave a lift to an old local man, who then started speaking to me in fluent Dutch (he’d been a sailor in Rotterdam and told me some great stories of sailing to places like Goa and Tokyo back in the day).
+The Cape Verdian emigrants took home with them some of the languages and their favorite things from these countries.
+I was surprised to see Dutch frikandellen (a type of hot dog) on a food truck menu in Mindelo.
+While driving around Santo Antao I gave a lift to an old local man, who then started speaking to me in fluent Dutch; he’d been a sailor in Rotterdam and told me some great stories of sailing to places like Goa and Tokyo in the glory days.

-I must confess I had been quite ignorant of the Cape Verdian diaspora, so it was really fun to talk to locals and hear they had some family in the Netherlands, Portugal, and elsewhere.
+I must confess I had been ignorant of the Cape Verdian diaspora, so it was fun to speak to locals and learn they had some family in the Netherlands, Portugal, and elsewhere.